andrewbird/wader/doc/devel/usage.rst

 hood this method will perform the following:

 - Get a :class:`~wader.common.dialer.Dialer` instance for this device.
-If :term:`NetworkManager` 0.7.1+ is present, it will use :class:`~wader.common.dialers.nm_dialer.NMDialer`, if the device happens to be an HSO device it will use :class:`~wader.common.dialers.hsolink.HSODialer`, otherwise it will just use :class:`~wader.common.dialers.wvdial.WVDialDialer`.
+If :term:`NetworkManager` 0.8+ is present, it will use the NM backend and thus it will use :class:`~wader.common.dialers.nm_dialer.NMDialer`.
+If we are using the plain backend, then depending on the device, Wader will use either :class:`~wader.common.dialers.hsolink.HSODialer`, or :class:`~wader.common.dialers.wvdial.WVDialDialer`.
-- Configure the given device with the profile settings.
-If the profile specifies a band or a network mode, the band or network mode will be set through ``SetBand`` and ``SetNetworkMode``.
-After waiting a couple of seconds so the device can settle, the actual connection process will be started.
 - The dialer will obtain from the profile the needed settings to connect: apn, username, whether DNS should be static or not, etc. Obtaining the password associated with a profile is a different story though.
-Passwords are stored in `gnome-keyring-daemon` through the :class:`gnomekeyring` module, every profile has an :term:`UUID` that identifies it uniquely.
-All this is abstracted in the module :class:`~wader.gtk.secrets`.
+With the NM backend, passwords (secrets in NM lingo) are stored in `gnome-keyring-daemon`.
+If the plain backend is in use, then it will use its own keyring backend (encrypted with AES).
+Every profile has an :term:`UUID` that identifies it uniquely.
+The connection secrets are associated by the UUID.

 If ``ActivateConnection`` succeeds, it will return the object path of the connection, connections are identified by it and its required to save